 What’s your motto?

 Don’t Die Wondering.
-Better Never Stops
+(But also Better Never Stops.
+Inpursuit of Excellence.
+IAMSID)

-What’s your weakness and how do you make it better
+What’s your weakness and how do you make it better?

-Food is my weakness, and I have no will power in this area.
+Cadbury's Dairy Milk and food in general, and I have no will power in this area.

 Greatest achievement to date?